-VANTED [8, 24] is a flexible system that aims to support researchers in visualizing and analyzing data from experiments in the context of biological networks or pathways.
-The drawing algorithms of VANTED are based on the extensible graph library and editor Gravisto [25].
-VANTED can be easily extended by plugins, and several plugins have been developed, for example, to compute and visualize fluxes in metabolism or to connect databases to VANTED.
+VANTED [9, 14] is a flexible system that aims in supporting researchers to visualize and analyze data from experiments in context of biological networks or pathways.
+The drawing algorithms of VANTED are based on the extensible graph library and editor Gravisto [3].
+VANTED can be easily extended by plugins, and several plugins have been developed, e.g., to compute and visualize fluxes in metabolism or to connect databases to VANTED.